 Conservation is an important aspect of Connect SoCal's scenario methodology.
-SCAG created absolute and variable constraints to development that are consistent across each of Connect SoCal's three scenarios.
+SCAG created absolute and variable constraints to development that are consistent across three of Connect SoCal's scenarios described in the Sustainable Communities Technical Report.
 Absolute constraints to development include agriculture in unincorporated counties, specifically important agriculture identified by the State Farmland Mapping and Monitoring Program (FMMP).
-Variable constraints areas (where growth will be avoided except when constraint conflicts with accommodating the jurisdictional growth total) include wild-urban interface areas, grazing land and important farmland within cities.
+Variable constraints areas (where growth will be avoided except when constraint conflicts with accommodating the jurisdictional growth total) include wildland-urban interface areas, grazing land and important farmland within cities.
 These constraints help to focus growth in existing communities and reflect various goals of the plan like adapting to a changing climate and promoting conservation of agriculture and natural lands.
 More information about the scenarios and constraint principles can be found in the Sustainable Communities Strategy Technical Report.